 Aha-moments

-These moments should help customers unlock the full potential of your product and feel more connected to your product and brand.
+Creating high-impact moments is another method to enhance activation.
+These moments should assist customers in realising the full potential of your product and foster a stronger connection with your product and brand.

 Creating a Habit